HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 British Gas are also on Trust Pilot.
 Their review rating is MUCH lower, with just 1/5 stars.
 It is however, worth bearing in mind that those reviews cover all British Gas products and services, and not just boiler installations.

-A more direct comparison to Help-Link reviews would be with BOXT.
-Like Help-Link, they have over 3,000 online reviews.
+A more direct comparison to Help-Link reviews would be with HEATABLE.
+They have only 600 reviews at the moment.

 They’re a fixed price installer, so are a direct competitor.
 Their Trust Pilot reviews mean they average 5/5 stars.

-You can check out how much a boiler from BOXT would be here.
+You can check out how much a boiler from HEATABLE would be here.

 Help-Link offer fixed price boiler quotes.
 However, there are a few things worth mentioning.